This page is in loving memory of Mariel Story. A beautiful NF angel. We will forever love you.

 What is Neurofibromatosis (NF)?

 Neurofibromatosis (NF) is a neurological disorder.
 There are 3 types of NF.
-CoachoJojo's best friend, pictured above, has NF 1.
-It is a very painful degenerative nerve disease.
+CoachoJojo's best friend, pictured above, had NF 1.
+She passed away at the young age of 29.
+NF is a very painful degenerative nerve disease.
 There is currently no cure for NF.
 Let's work together to #EndNF!